"Die Mauern steh'n/sprachlos und kalt, im Winde/klirren die Fahnen."

 Speaking of legends, if Kanye West didn't exist, we would have had to invent him.
 Since his debut a decade ago, West has been cutting a wide swath though the airwaves, music sales, tabloids, and even the hard news world (remember "George Bush don't like black people"?).
 Selling millions of records and concert tickets, pissing off millions of people (especially Taylor Swift fans), and dazzling critics and listeners alike with music that fascinates even when he stumbles, there is no one on pop culture quite like him.

 Fortunately, Yeezus is not one of the stumbles but rather one of the most startling albums of his career.
-One of the engines of Kanye's production (and one of his fatal flaws) is his constant demand for approval, necessary to field his distressingly large ego.
-The ego is still there but the need for approval may finally be waning.
+One of the engines of Kanye's production (and one of his fatal flaws) is his constant demand for approval, necessary to fuel his distressingly large ego.
+The ego is still there, but the need for approval may finally be waning.
 Perhaps the fact that his last album, the outrageously good My Beautiful Dark Twisted Fantasy (the Scary Monsters (and Super Creeps) of hip hop), failed to make a dent at the Grammys has led him to make a record that doesn't give a good goddam what anyone thinks.

 The overall sound is sleekly brutal, with serrated synths abutting tinny samples, like a smash cut from Technicolor to Super-8, and distorted screams popping up in more than one song.
 The consistency of Yeezus is even more remarkable when you consider that each song features a dozen writers and recordings made at half as many studios in NYC, Paris, Jamaica, California and England.
 Part of that is no doubt due to the final polish provided by Rick Rubin, who reportedly helped Kanye chip away at excess to perfect the record, like the old adage about sculpting an elephant.